jeffpaul/homebrew-brewfile/README.md

 - Sign in to Chrome (work & personal)
 - Appearance > Show warning before quitting with commandQ (DISABLE)
 - Downloads: Dropbox/Downloads
+- Browse to https://meet.google.com, click "Install" for the PWA app.

 9. Firefox settings:
 - SIGN IN